Unemployed Kansan owes more than $11K in benefits after getting overpayment letter

 TOPEKA, Kan.
-(KSNT) – A Kansas man is seeking help after receiving a letter that says he owes thousands of dollars in overpaid unemployment benefits.
+(KSNW) – A Kansas man is seeking help after receiving a letter that says he owes thousands of dollars in overpaid unemployment benefits.

 George Larmer, who lives in Wichita, lost his job last year, and applied for unemployment, after suffering a critical intestinal disease that left him bed-ridden and unable to work.